zdeneklapes/dotenv-vault-action/README.md

 ### `move` (optional, default: true)

 If set to `false`, the `.env` file will be moved to the root of your repository.

+## POST-Action
+Remove the '.env*' files from the runner after the workflow is finished.